waleedhkhan/waleed.de/src/posts/investing.md

 ## After investing
 Honestly, most investors don't do much.
 It's mostly the money and how it looks for other investors, prospective candidates, and potential customers.
 That said, I can:

-✅ Answer any questions you have (things I like helping with and contact info below) about really anything at all ✅ Give you access to a bunch of alive documents
+- Answer any questions you have (things I like helping)
+- Give you access to a bunch of alive documents
-✅ Get you $100,000 in AWS credits
+- Get you $100,000 in AWS credits
-✅ Get out of your way!##
+- Get out of your way!##

 ## I love helping with
-✅ High-fidelity product design und development and high-level product strategy ✅ Launch/marketing/distribution strategy
+- High-fidelity product design und development and high-level product strategy
+- Launch/marketing/distribution strategy
-✅ Does not help with: sourcing candidates
+- Does not help with: sourcing candidates

 ### Top recommendations for founders
 Startups succeed as long as they don't fail.
 How not to fail: